zer0Kerbal/FieldTrainingFacility/README.md

 ![CKAN listed](https://img.shields.io/badge/CKAN-Indexed-brightgreen.svg)
 ![CC 4.0 BY-NC-SA](https://img.shields.io/badge/license-CC--4.0--BY--SA-lightgrey)

- This mod adds training center at laboratory.
-Paying science point, Gets kerbal experiences(stars).

-This mod provides Training system to your kerbalnauts.
+This mod provides a Training system to your kerbalnauts by adding a training center into all science laboratories.
+Pay science points gets a kerbal experience(stars).

 ~(KPBS Supported)~ Patch now adds a Field Training Facility to all parts with a science lab.

-This mod is similar with Training Laboratory, But one thing is different.
+This mod is similar with Feild Training Laboratory (and cooperates with FTL), But one thing is different.
 It consumes Time and Electric Charge.

 If you want level 5 kerbalnaut from level 0, You need to train your kerbal for 1 year.
 Becoming level 1 will only need to wait 13 days, But as you know, high level needs more training.